 Around 6pm, Emkir, Aali and Ms. Vik met and walked to the restaurant as Emkir filled Aali in on the events since they'd arrived on-station.
 He specifically covered the events where Ms. Vik helped him out.
 This became a detailed account of everything the crew had experienced since emerging from jump.
 He obviously avoided any mention of the Quasar Viper, though he realized that, with Aali living with him, the Viper vacc suit was going to have to go!
 Somehow.
 Given her personal interests, Aali enjoyed hearing about the political intrigue.
 She was particularly interested that the crew were interacting with "Both" the staffs of Duke's Norris and Leonard.
 For her part, Ms. Vik accepted her role as third wheel on their jaunt.
 Inger listened in as the tensions from Aali seemed to disappear and all was becoming good.
 She did note there were a lot of station security out on the concourses.
 Added to that, they were all stopped once, and asked to present their Idents.
 The officer checking started slowly on the first one before quickly checking the other two.
 With apologies for the interruption, he handed back the Idents and they moved on.

-Arriving, only Ms. Vik was mildly prepared for the view from reports she remembered seeing.
+Arriving at the theater, only Ms. Vik was mildly prepared for the view from reports she remembered seeing.
 The number and variation of sophonts in garish and bizarre costumes or barely covered in lingerie stopped them all.
 They took a moment to take it all in.
-And the menagerie also accessed the fresh meat before dismissing them completely as "tourists".
-As they got on line, the three noted the tech-based outfits, allowing at-will shifts from Magenta to Columbia to Janet.
+And the menagerie also assessed the fresh meat before dismissing them completely as "tourists".
+Getting on line, the three noted some tech-based outfits allowing at-will shifts from "Magenta" to "Columbia" to "Janet".
 The brightly flashing, holographically enhanced Dr. Frank-N-Furters, and Rif-Raffs with visual emitters creating "warping along" effects as they danced.
 Most startling was the 600lb six legged Rhinoceros-looking Virushi dressed as Dr Frank-N-Furter!
 They moved quickly, to get tickets, grab seats and buy stuff before the show began.

 In the ship's lounge, Mikah agreed to hand the stones over to Countess Ursara to prepare for sale.
 As Brian sat sulking over the missed chance to play his joke, they worked through scanning the stones and Ursara emailed Mikah the receipt.
 At about 9pm, Aiden left the bridge, done with his nav training for the night.
 Seeing the former Scout, Brian called out, "Way to ruin a joke!" and Aiden made a truly florid bow saying, "One does one's best."
 With that, Aiden went out to the berth to watch vids.
 Shortly after Aiden left, Mikah and Ursara finished up with the gemstones and Mikah tried to get Ursara's impressions of the events they were planning to attend.
 They again covered the next day, when the Knights had nothing scheduled.
 Ursara suggested they set up a meeting with her lawyers, to write up the new contract for Mikah's gems.
 Beyond that, the first event Countess Ursara knew about was the birthday of Baron Mathew Amidon.
 The Countess said the event would largely be people looking to make connections and offering to do favors for those who might do favors for them in return.
 She did not seem to be interested in going at all.